akzaidi/minecraft_workshop/README.md

 * **Defining and structuring variables for teleportation and flight**
     - _Lab 2, build a house: Simple arithmetic for building complicated objects_
 * **Chatting with Strings: Interacting with other players**
-    - _Extra lab: Creating a guessing game using the chatbox_
+    - _Extra lab: Chatting with strings and running far_

 ****